Diebbo/assignment-3-computational-geometry/report/chapters/graham-bench.typ

 We expected the Graham's Scan algorithm to perform with a time complexity of $O(n log n)$.
-From the benchmark though we can observe that the parabola case takes significantly less time than the other cases.
+From the benchmark though we can observe that the parabola case takes less time than the other cases.
 This is because the parabola, being continuous, makes the calculation of the lower hull extremely simple, since no "backtracking" is necessary.